The following information applies to the : CAL3K-AP , CAL3K-A , CAL3K-F.

 - Bomb Factor

 The vessels are calibrated in the factory before shipment.
-However, a change in operating conditions and for quality assurance of the results, the calibration should be repeated regular.
+However, a change in operating conditions and for quality assurance of the results, the calibration should be repeated regularly.
 For details see:

 Summary